-3.10 VLBI Remote Observing
+4.10 VLBI Remote Observing

 The VLA supports absentee VLBI Network observations and absentee observations for VLBA projects.
-Joan Wrobel supervises all Mark II and Mark III/VLBA observations.
+Joan Wrobel and Mark Claussen supervise all Mark II and Mark III/VLBA observations.
 The Data Analysts (see Sec.
-3.2) are now responsible for all VLBI observing file preparation and coordination.
+3.2) are now responsible for preparing most VLBI observing files and for coordinating the submission of these files and ancillary information to VLA Operations.

-The observer is responsible for providing the Data Analysts with the necessary scheduling information at least two weeks in advance of the appropriate Network session.
+VLBI observers are responsible for providing the Data Analysts with the necessary scheduling information.
+For VLBI Network projects, this information is due at least two weeks in advance of the appropriate Network session.
+For VLBA projects, this information is due by the schedule due date communicated to the observer by Barry Clark.

-Remote calibration of VLBI data is not provided.
-For more information refer to 'VLBI at the VLA I, A Short Guide for Absentee Users'.
+For more information refer to "VLBI at the VLA.
+I. A Short Guide for Absentee Users".

-3.11 VLAPLAN
+4.11 VLAPLAN

 VLAPLAN and VLAUVPL are PC-based tools to help continuum and line observers prepare VLA observing proposals and observing strategies.

-VLAPLAN does the main calculations that are required to design a VLA observation to produce a given image quality and sensitivity, within the VLA's hardware and software limitations.
-It is a worksheet that lets the user adjust the imaging parameters interactively, while reviewing their consequences for VLA configuration choices, total integration times and other critical parameters.
+VLA-PLAN does the main calculations that are required to design a VLA observation to produce a given image quality and sensitivity, within the VLA's hardware and software limitations.
+It is a Lotus 123 format worksheet that lets the user adjust the imaging parameters interactively, while reviewing their consequences for VLA configuration choices, total integration times and other critical parameters.
 VLAPLAN warns about conflicts between your imaging parameters and the VLA's hardware capabilities, and suggests strategies for removing such conflicts.
-It also plots graphs, scaled to the context of your observing parameters, of the bandwidth and time-average smearing effects, of the primary beam correction, of Gaussian source visibilities and (at L-Band) of known RFI signals.
+It also plots graphs, scaled to the context of your observing parameters, of the bandwidth and timeaverage smearing effects, of the primary beam correction, of Gaussian source visibilities and (at L-Band) of known RFI signals.
 VLAPLAN is based on the approaches to VLA observing strategy and the formulae in Lecture 24 of "Synthesis Imaging in Radio Astronomy".

 VLAPLAN recommends which VLA configuration(s) to use for your observing.
 It chooses the most compact configuration using only the observing frequency and the largest angular size and declination of your source.
-To do this quickly, it uses a table of the shortest projected baselines in VLA meridian snapshots at ten-degree intervals in declination.
+To do this quickly, it uses a table of the shortest projected baselines in VLA meridian snapshots at ten-degree intervals in declinaton.
 VLAUVPL is an ancillary worksheet that shows the extreme-baseline coverage in detail, to help you choose VLA configurations for longer, or off-meridian, observations.
 It computes the full uv tracks at any declination for the VLA's inner or outer antennas at all hour angles consistent with your prescribed elevation limits and offers several displays that will help you to refine your choice of VLA configuration.

 VLAPLAN and VLAUVPL are worksheets that will run in MS-DOS PC's under Lotus 1-2-3, Borland Quattro (or any other spreadsheet that reads Lotus worksheet format and macros).
 Little or no familiarity with the host spreadsheet program is assumed, however.
-Both VLAPLAN and VLAUVPL can be obtained either on MS-DOS diskette from Meri Stanley at the AOC or by anonymous-ftp from the /ftp/pub/vlaplan subdirectory on the zia server.
+Both VLAPLAN and VLAUVPL can be obtained either on MS-DOS diskette from the VLA/VLBA Director's secretary at the AOC or by anonymous ftp from the pub/vlaplan subdirectory on the zia server.
 VLAPLAN contains menu-based documentation about the main VLA imaging parameters, the VLA hardware, and about whom to contact at the NRAO for advice about VLA proposal design, submission and scheduling.
-Paper documentation is also available, as VLA Computer Memo No. 179, from Meri Stanley.
+Paper documentation is also available, as VLA Computer Memo No. 179, from the VLA/VLBA Director's secretary.
 Questions and comments about these worksheets should go to Alan Bridle in Charlottesville.

-3.12 VLAIS
+4.12 VLAIS